 - If you’re not able to journal every day (it literally takes about 5-10 minutes, that’s it), practice mindfulness.
 Look around you and notice all of the small, even seemingly insignificant things you usually take for granted.
 Be thankful that they exist and that you can enjoy them in the present moment.

 - If you’re spiritual, religious or even just open-minded, you might like to say a prayer of gratitude.
 Honestly, I used to hate praying because I associated it with the dry and empty prayers of religion.
 But after I got over that bias, I discovered that prayer is a powerful way to experience gratitude.
 I always say my prayers from the heart, not from memory.
 Pray to whatever you believe in, whether that be God, Consciousness, Spirit, or even your own Soul.

 - Meditate on something or someone you love.
 Feel your heart expand and lighten as you say an inner “thank you.”

 As you can see, there are a large number of scientifically proven benefits of being grateful.
 And what a relief!
 Complaining and pining for what you don’t have is so time and energy consuming.

 Even if you have a pessimistic personality or find your life is crazy at the moment, you still have the opportunity to cultivate gratitude.
 You don’t have to turn into a cheesy optimist either.
 Like any habit, gratitude requires persistence and patience: it’s like a muscle you have to work out.
 Initially, you will feel a lot of resistance, but after practice, you will find yourself becoming more and more joyous and appreciative of life.

-I can’t express how much gratitude has helped me to find peace and fulfillment in my life, despite the external circumstances.
+I can’t express how much gratitude has helped me to find inner peace and fulfillment in my life, despite the external circumstances.
 I hope this information and accompanying tips can help you to experience the same lightness of being too.